gulf oil lubricants india ltd share price Directors report

 The Company has been at the forefront in launching longer drain products in the Indian lubricant market and such longer drain products in addition to providing more value to the customers also help in reducing carbon footprint and protection of environment by prolonging the usage of lubricating oils.

-The company is now geared towards the next level which demands for fuel economy lubricant and also working to adopt the evolution of e-mobility.
-We are ready with EV fluids such as transmission lubricants, coolants, greases and brake fluids with possible product differentiation attributes for the future electric vehicle models.
+The Company is now geared towards the next level which demands for fuel economy lubricant and also working to adopt the evolution of e-mobility.
+The Company is ready with EV fluids such as transmission lubricants, coolants, greases and brake fluids with possible product differentiation attributes for the future EV models.

 We are working closely with various B2B customers and OEMs in Automotive and Industrial segment.